Francization: Africa

-Africa has 32 French-speaking countries, more than half its total (53); French was also the most widely spoken language in Africa in 2015.
+Africa has 32 French-speaking countries, of which 18 recognized it as an official de jure language.
+French was also the most widely spoken language in Africa in 2015, however it mainly serves as a lingua franca and second language, and is not spoken as a first language by the majority.

 However, Nigeria, the most populous country on the continent, is predominantly English speaking.

 The Francophone zone of Africa is two times the size of the United States of America (including Alaska).

 French was introduced in Africa by France and Belgium during the colonial period.
-The process of francization continued after the colonial period, so that English-speaking countries like Ghana or Nigeria feel strong French influences from their French-speaking neighbours.
+The process of francization continued after the colonial period.

 French became the most spoken language in Africa after Arabic and Swahili in 2010.
 The number of speakers changed very rapidly between 1992 and 2002, with the number of French learners in sub-Saharan Africa increasing by 60.37%, from 22.33 million to 34.56 million people.
 A similar trend in the Maghreb region is occurring.
 However, as figures provided by the OIF for the Maghreb region were combined with those of the Middle East, the exact count for the Maghreb countries alone is not possible.
 In this larger region (Maghreb and Middle East), an increase from 10.47 million to 18 million people learning French was observed between 1992 and 2002.

-Consideration should be given to the number of French speakers in each country to get an idea of the importance the French language holds in Africa.
+Consideration should be given to the number of French speakers in each country to get an idea of the importance the French language holds in African as a second language.

-Many African countries without French as an official language have recently joined the OIF in view of francizing their countries:
+Many African countries without French as an official language have recently joined the OIF: